easybuilders/easybuild/docs/Concepts_and_Terminology.rst

-Included in the framework is an `abstract` implementation of a software build and install procedure, which is split up into different `steps`: unpacking sources, configuration, build, installation, module generation, etc. Most of these steps, i.e., the ones that are generally more-or-less analogous across different software packages, have appropriate (default) implementations.
+Included in the framework is an `abstract` implementation of a software build and install procedure, which is split up into different `steps`: unpacking sources, configuration, build, installation, module generation, etc. Most of these steps, i.e., the ones which are generally more-or-less analogous across different software packages, have appropriate (default) implementations.
 The only exceptions are the configuration, build and installation steps that are purposely left unimplemented (since there is no common procedure for them).
 Each of the steps can be tweaked and steered via different parameters known to the framework, for which values are either obtained from the provided specification files or set to reasonable default values.

+..
 XXX - UPDATE BY VERSION

 In EasyBuild v1.15.2 the framework source code consists of about 19000 lines of code, organized across about 125 Python modules in roughly a dozen Python package directories,